MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 `https://{orgURI}/api/data/v9.1/audits?$select=createdon,changedata,action&$filter=action%20eq%20116&$orderby=createdon%20desc&$top=1`

 - Replace **{orgURI}** with the Dataverse environment URI.
-- Set the action value to **116** for this event, or specify the value you want.
+- Set the action value to **116** for this event.
 - Set the number of items to return in **top=1** or specifyc the number you want to return.

+### My Power Automate flows are not working as expected after configuring the IP Firewall on Power Platform Environment.

+You can allow the service tags in IP Firewall settings.
+Please check if you have allowed the related service tags listed [here](https://learn.microsoft.com/en-us/connectors/common/outbound-ip-addresses).

 ## Next steps